Why Is My Tomberlin Golf Cart Experiencing Acceleration Issues?

 What Penalties Apply for Violating Golf Cart Laws in Kentucky?

-Violations can result in fines up to $500, license suspension, or impoundment of the golf cart.
-Repeat offenders face heightened penalties.
-Parents allowing unlicensed minors to drive on public roads may also be liable for damages in accidents.
+Violations may result in fines up to $500, suspension of driving privileges, or cart impoundment.
+Repeat offenses carry heavier penalties.
+Parents permitting unlicensed minors to drive on public roads may also face civil liability in case of accidents.

 Conclusion